 In past episodes we have had a great pleasure of inviting students from Santa Barbara City College Interior Design Program.
 We welcome SBCC Professor Diana Costea and her students Aubree Mendez and Riley Hammond.

-I like creating a timeless space with a mixture of natural lighting, rich colors, nature inspired materials and organic elements with a sense of sophistication.
+I like creating a timeless space with a mixture of natural lighting.
+Rich colors, nature inspired materials and organic elements with a sense of sophistication.

 My name is Riley Hammond, and I’ve been a local here in SB for 21 years.
 I’ve been attending SBCC for the past 4 years with my focus in Architecture and Interior Design.
 In the next year I hope to transfer to an undergrad architecture program where I can continue my passion for overall design.
 Design shouldn’t end with the building which is why having knowledge of both architecture and interior design has been important for me.
-This method also helps to achieve a complete vision.
-Over time I’ve realized that design can be much more than aesthetics, and what becomes most important is the balance between beauty, functionality, and comfort.
+In addition, This method also helps to achieve a complete vision.
+Over time I’ve realized that design can be much more than aesthetics. what becomes most important is the balance between beauty, functionality, and comfort.

 Santa Barbara City College Program Description

 Interior design focuses on the creation of interior environments that are both functional and pleasing.
 The field offers a variety of employment opportunities with interior design.
 Architectural firms, kitchen and bath design studios, as well as with interior materials and furniture stores.
 A combination of education, work experience.
 Passing the National Council for Interior Design Qualification (NCIDQ) exam is required for interior design professionals.